Shaun Hendy: Science communication

 Hendy is known in New Zealand for his science communication, often contributing to publications such as The Spinoff and Sciblogs.co.nz to discuss his latest research and issues related to science policy.
 He was awarded the Prime Minister's Prize for Science Media Communication in 2012.
-He is also a former president of the New Zealand Mathematical Society.
+He is a former president of the New Zealand Mathematical Society.

-In 2013, Hendy co-authored his first book with late physicist Sir Paul Callaghan, discussing approaches to diversify and innovate New Zealand's economy.
-Since then, he has authored two further books on the role of scientists in public discourse and taking personal responsibility towards reducing the effects of climate change.
+In 2013, Hendy co-authored his first book with physicist Sir Paul Callaghan, discussing approaches to diversify and innovate New Zealand's economy.
+He has written a book on the role of scientists in public discourse and one on taking personal responsibility towards reducing the effects of climate change.
 He has written about his experience of cutting out all air travel for a year in an effort to reduce his carbon footprint and why individual action matters.

 Coronavirus pandemic

 During the COVID-19 pandemic, Hendy led a team of scientists at Te Pūnaha Matatini to study the spread of infection under various mitigation scenarios.
 His team's modelling showed that if no measures were taken, the coronavirus could infect 89 percent of the New Zealand population and kill 80,000 people.
 Subsequently, his team's advice to the government contributed to strong suppression measures across the country.
 His team continues to update their models based on new information and demonstrate the impact of the government's strict lockdown measures.
 In 2020 towards the end of the country's four-week lockdown, Hendy recommended it to be extended by two weeks to achieve the goal of eliminating the virus.
 He expressed concern about New Zealand's Anzac Day long weekend (25–27 April) encouraging a rise in social activity if the lockdown were eased before then, potentially spreading the virus further.
 His data and recommendations were among those considered by the government on 23 April before announcing the decision to extend the strict lockdown until 11:59pm on 27 April.

 In late December 2021, Hendy and epidemiologist Siouxsie Wiles filed a complaint with the Employment Relations Authority against the University of Auckland for allegedly not protecting them from abuse by anti-lockdown and anti-vaccination elements.
 According to the Authority, the pair had been harassed at home and work, and also received vitriolic personal responses.
 The pair had been raising concerns about their personal safety to the University since April 2020.
 The University of Auckland had responded by issuing a written statement in August 2021 advising them to minimise their public commentary and social media interaction; which Hendy and Wiles regarded as insufficient.
 The Employment Relations Authority also expedited their complaint, allowing it to proceed to the Employment Court, and ordered the University to pay their legal costs.
+Hendy settled with the university when he left employment there.